Jack Heron (basketball)

 Jack E. Heron (July 28, 1926 – January 10, 2012) was an American basketball coach.
 He is the winningest coach in Sacramento State University history.

 Heron, from Worland, Wyoming, played collegiately for Whitman College and Sacramento State.
-After coaching at the high school level in Shoshoni, Wyoming, and Sacramento, Heron joined Everett Shelton staff at Sacramento State.
+After coaching at the high school level in Shoshoni, Wyoming, and Sacramento, Heron joined Everett Shelton's staff at Sacramento State.

-Following Shelton's retirement in 1968, Heron was named head coach, where he remained until 1984 (with the exception of the 1978–79 season, which he missed due to illness).
+Following Shelton's retirement in 1968, Heron was named head coach, a position he held until 1984 (with the exception of the 1978–79 season, which he missed due to illness).
 Heron amassed a record of 196–258 (.432), making him the school's all-time leader in wins.

 Heron died on January 10, 2012, in his home in Dubois, Wyoming.